Ernst Friedrich Karl Rosenmüller

 Ernst Friedrich Karl Rosenmüller (10 December 1768 in Heßberg (Hildburghausen) – 17 September 1835 in Leipzig) was a German Orientalist and Protestant theologian.

 Biography

 He was the eldest son of the rationalist theologian Johann Georg Rosenmüller.
+His brother Johann Christian Rosenmüller (1771 – 1820) was a prominent German anatomist.
 He became identified with the University of Leipzig, first as a student, in 1792 as a tutor, extraordinary professor of Arabic in 1796, and ordinary professor of Oriental languages from 1813 to the time of his death, 1835.
 He promoted the study of the Arabic language, brought within the reach of theologians the rapidly increasing knowledge of his day with reference to the conditions of the East, and endeavored to raise the exposition of the language and statements of the Old Testament to the level of the science of his day.
 His Bible commentaries and Arab lexical studies were significant scholarly achievements.